 Jeff Light joined The San Diego Union-Tribune as editor and vice president in March 2010 as part of Platinum Equity’s turn-around team for California’s second-largest newspaper.
 He helped to reinvent the company, redesigning its print and digital products and refocusing the newsroom around a digital-first strategy while embracing the diversity, creativity and intelligence of the community.
 He served as president and chief operating officer from January through May of 2015, when the company was sold to Tribune Publishing.
 In March 2016 he was promoted to the dual role of publisher and editor in chief.

-Deborah Pate, D.C., D.A.C.B.R. has been in San Diego since 1984.
-She came here as a research fellow in osteoradiology with the University of California, San Diego.
-After completing her fellowship she started a private practice and also taught postgraduate courses for several chiropractic institutions.
-Deborah continues to maintain a radiology consulting practice and occasionally presents workshops on the topic of osteoradiology.
+Deborah Pate, D.C., D.A.C.B.R. grew up in Panama and came to the United States for education.
+After receiving her degree in chiropractic and radiology from National University of Health Sciences in Chicago, Deborah moved to San Diego in 1984 to study as a research fellow in musculoskeletal radiology at the University of California, San Diego, where the climate suited her much better that Chicago.
+After completing her fellowship, she started a private practice and taught post-graduate courses for institutions in the US and Europe.
+Deborah continues to maintain a radiology consulting practice and occasionally presents workshops on the topic of musculoskeletal radiology.

-For the past 15 years she and her husband, John Forrest, M.D., have been involved with community projects in San Diego.
+For the past 26 years she and her husband, Jack (John Forrest, M.D.), have been involved with community projects in San Diego.
 They started an after-school program at Roosevelt Middle School that included music and the arts.
 Roosevelt now has beginning and intermediate music programs for students, including band and guitar ensemble.
-These music programs are now offered in the regular school curriculum not only in the after school program.
+These music programs are now offered in the regular school curriculum, not only in the after-school program.

 Colette Carson Royston’s professional career for the past 30 years has been divided between healthcare, community activities and the arts.
 In these arenas, Colette has assumed leadership positions on both a national and local level.
 Her health profession began as an oncology nurse specialist/consultant focused on research, education and patient advocacy.
 She has authored numerous publications in the field of oncology and has consulted for a number of bio-technology, pharmaceutical and health care related institutions.
 At the Sidney Kimmel Cancer Center in San Diego, she managed clinical trials for over ten years.
 She was elected by the membership to the National Board of the Oncology Nursing Society and also served as the President of the National Oncology Nursing Foundation.
 She also served as the Chair of the Tenth Annual Congress of the Oncology Nursing Society held in Los Angeles.
 Currently, Colette is serving on the Advisory Board of the Johns Hopkins School of Nursing.